grimmpp/home-assistant-eltako/README.md

 # Installation and Configuration

 While this is not integrated into home assistant's repositories.
-You need to install first [Home Assistant Commuinty Sore (HACS)](https://hacs.xyz/) in order to install custom components.
+You need to install first [Home Assistant Community Store (HACS)](https://hacs.xyz/) in order to install custom components.
 After that you need to do the following steps:
 1. **Install repo via HACS**:

    Click on the button below to automatically navigate to the repository within HACS, add and download it.